Dan Ashbrook

 My Bachelor’s of Arts was done at Oberlin College, where I was a member of two great societies — FOO and ACM.
 I received my Ph.D. as a member of the Future Computing Environments research group in the College of Computing at Georgia Tech , Gregory Abowd and Scott Hudson were my advisors.
 I then spent three formative years at UC Berkeley as an Assistant Professor working with the I/O group and 12 years at CMU before joining the faculty of the University of Washington.
 This is my “Academic genealogy” on the Abowd side.
 I am also disabled, with an invisible chronic illness, and I am happy to talk about my experience of navigating both medical and social barriers in academia and provide mentorship.
 Please reach out if I can help.

-Bio: Jennifer Mankoff is the Richard E. Ladner Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-Her research is focused on accessibility through giving people the voice, tools and agency to advocate for themselves.
+Individual Bio: Jennifer Mankoff is the Richard E. Ladner Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+Her research is focused on accessibility through giving disabled people the voice, tools and agency to advocate for themselves.
 She strives to bring both structural and personal perspectives to her work.
-For example, her recent work in fabrication of accessible technologies considers not only innovative tools that can enable individual makers but also the larger clinical and sociological challenges to disseminating and sharing designs.
+Mankoff’s work tackles the technical challenges necessary for individuals and communities to solve real-world problems in accessibility, including in domains such as higher education, health, and DIY solutions.
+She uses technologies including generative AI, data science, 3D printing, and computational knitting in her work.
 Jennifer received her PhD at Georgia Tech, advised by Gregory Abowd and Scott Hudson, and her B.A. from Oberlin College.
+She has identified as disabled since graduate school.

 Her previous faculty positions include UC Berkeley’s EECS department and Carnegie Mellon’s HCI Institute.
 Jennifer is a CHI Academy member and has been recognized with a SIGCHI Social Impact Award, an Alfred P. Sloan Fellowship and IBM Faculty Fellowship, and an ASSETS 10 year impact award.